kotakasahara/omegagene/doc/source/installation.rst

 Acceleration with GPU
 ------------------------------------

-For GPU mode、NVIDIA GPU Computer capability 3.5 or later is required.
+For GPU mode NVIDIA GPU Computer capability 3.5 or later is required.

 The path to the CUDA library should be specified as CUDALOC variable in Makefile.